 The first step in developing the land use plan was to conduct an inventory of the existing land uses in the planning area.
-The inventory was used to compare the amount of land in each land use category with the last inventory conducted in 2002.
-Comparison of the two inventories gave an indication of the major trends of land use change in the six year period.
+The inventory was used to compare the amount of land in each land use category with the last inventory conducted in 2008.
+Comparison of the two inventories gave an indication of the major trends of land use change in the fourteen-year period.
 From these trends, areas were designated as appropriate for various land uses in the Future Land Use section.

-The land use map that resulted from the 2002 inventory, provided by the Murray planning staff, was used as the base map for the 2008 inventory.
-Windshield surveys were conducted by driving the Murray streets and noting changes that had occurred within the city limits since 2002.
+The land use map that resulted from the 2008 inventory, provided by the Murray planning staff, was used as the base map for the 2022 inventory.
+Windshield surveys were conducted by driving the Murray streets and noting changes that had occurred within the city limits since 2008.
 In an area bounded on the north and south by Olive and Maple Streets and on the east and west by First and Eighth Streets, sidewalk surveys were conducted.
 Sidewalk surveys were also conducted along Main Street from Twelfth Street to Fourth Street.
 In addition, to documenting obvious changes in the land use since the last inventory, the sidewalk surveys were designed to detect the conversion of single-family residences to two family and multi-family residences that might not be detected from windshield surveys.

-Areas outside the Murray city limits but within the Comprehensive Plan area were windshield surveyed by driving the county roads and were included in the 2008 inventory.
-These areas were not surveyed in the 2002 inventory.
+Areas outside the Murray city limits but within the Comprehensive Plan area were windshield surveyed by driving the county roads and were included in the 2022 inventory.